Bhumi Pednekar

 Bhumi Satish Pednekar (/hi/ born 18 July 1989) is an Indian actress who works in Hindi films.
 Known for her portrayals of headstrong small-town women, she is the recipient of several awards, including three Filmfare Awards.

 After working as an assistant casting director at Yash Raj Films for six years, she made her film debut as an overweight bride in the company's romantic comedy Dum Laga Ke Haisha (2015), which earned her the Filmfare Award for Best Female Debut.
-She rose to prominence starring in the commercially successful films Toilet: Ek Prem Katha (2017), Shubh Mangal Saavdhan (2017), Bala (2019) and Pati Patni Aur Woh (2019).
+She rose to prominence starring in the commercially successful films Toilet: Ek Prem Katha (2017), Shubh Mangal Saavdhan (2017), Bala (2019), and Pati Patni Aur Woh (2019).
 For her performances as the septuagenarian sharpshooter Chandro Tomar in Saand Ki Aankh (2019) and a closeted lesbian in Badhaai Do (2022), she twice won the Filmfare Critics Award for Best Actress.
-She has since starred in the social dramas Bheed (2023), Afwaah (2023) and Bhakshak (2024).
+She has since starred in the social dramas Bheed (2023), Afwaah (2023), and Bhakshak (2024).
 Her subsequent theatrical releases have all failed commercially.

 Off-screen, Pednekar is an environmentalist, and as of 2023, raises awareness on climate change for the United Nations Development Programme.

 Early life

-Pednekar was born in Bombay (now Mumbai) on 18 July 1989.
-She is of Konkani and Haryanvi descent; her father, Satish Pednekar, was a former MLA and Home and Labour Minister of Maharashtra.
-Her mother, Sumitra Pednekar, worked as an anti-tobacco activist after the death of her husband from oral cancer.
+Pednekar was born in Bombay (now Mumbai) on 18 July 1989, Her father Satish Pednekar, a Konkani with ancestral roots in Pernem, Goa was an MLA and Home and Labour Minister of Maharashtra.
+Her mother Sumitra Hooda Pednekar, a Haryanvi, worked as an anti-tobacco activist after the death of her husband from oral cancer.
 Bhumi has a younger sister named Samiksha, who is a lawyer and a model.
 She did her schooling from Arya Vidya Mandir in Juhu.
 At the age of 15, her parents took out a study loan for her to study acting at Whistling Woods International, but she was expelled due to poor attendance.
 Within a year and a half, she joined Yash Raj Films as an assistant casting director, and paid off the loan.
 She went on to work with the company for six years under Shanoo Sharma.